 New Way is resourced by people, both lay and ordained.
-The programme was started in 1992 by (the late) Derek Hanscombe (Vice Principal of USPG's United College of the Ascension), Jeanne Hinton (writer and a founder of Post Green Community), and Peter Price (now Bishop of Bath and Wells), as part of USPG's Encounter and Exchange Programme.
+The programme was started in 1992 by (the late) Derek Hanscombe (Vice Principal of USPG's United College of the Ascension), Jeanne Hinton (writer and a founder of Post Green Community), and Peter Price (former Bishop of Bath and Wells), as part of USPG's Encounter and Exchange Programme.

 In a decade of work, New Way has initiated the publication of 4 books, published 12 resource booklets, led in excess of 50 workshop programmes and initiated practical communities in a number of settings.